A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Results

-In this Section, we apply only CAR-T cell monotherapy to a set of patients described above, thus $E=E_{0}=0$.
-Recall that one of the main challenges for effective CAR-T cell treatment is the immunosuppressive tumor microenvironment \cite{kringel2023chimeric}.
+In this Section, we apply only CAR-T cell monotherapy to the set of virtual patients described previously, thus $E=E_{0}=0$.
+Recall that one of the main challenges for effective CAR-T cell treatment is the immunosuppressive nature of the tumor microenvironment \cite{kringel2023chimeric}.
 For the success of CAR-T therapy, the immune properties of the tumor, such as the inactivation rate $\rho_{4}$, are important.
-Thus, first, we study how the immune suppression affects the median survival time.
-We consider the same distribution of virtual patients with different maximal values of $\rho_{4}$ from $0.05$ to $1$.
-Notice that we theoretically increase the range of $\rho_{4}$ in order to better illustrate the sharp drop in the median survival time.
-The dependence of the median survival time $\widetilde{T}_{s}^{2C}$ on the upper bound of the $\rho_{4}$ range is demonstrated in Fig. \ref{fig:f3a_d}.
-We see that the median survival time drops quite rapidly with the increase in the maximal value of $\rho_{4}$, almost reaching the median survival time in the absence of treatment (268 days).
-Consequently, we see that for highly immunosuppressive tumors it does not make sense to apply the CAR-T cell therapy.
-Therefore, throughout the rest of the manuscript, we assume that the maximal value of $\rho_{4}$ is $0.1$.
+To assess the impact of immune suppression on therapy outcomes, we analyze how variations in $\rho_{4}$ affect the median survival time.
+We consider the same distribution of virtual patients with different maximal values of $\rho_{4}$ from $0.05$ to $1$ (the other parameters remain the same).
+Note that we theoretically increase the range of $\rho_{4}$ in order to better illustrate the sharp drop in the median survival time.
+Figure~\ref{fig:f3a_d} shows the dependence of the median survival time, $\widetilde{T}_{s}^{2C}$, on the upper bound of $\rho_{4}$.
+The results reveal a rapid drop in survival time as $\rho_{4}$ increases, approaching the untreated baseline value of 268 days.
+These findings suggest that CAR-T monotherapy is largely ineffective in highly immunosuppressive tumor environments.
+Accordingly, for all subsequent analyses in this study, we constrain the maximum value of $\rho_{4}$ to 0.1.

-Now we investigate the dependence of the median survival $\widetilde{T}_{s}^{C}$ on different CAR-T cell monotherapy, varying both the number of CAR-T cells injected ($v$) and the number of injections ($L_2$).
+Now we investigate the dependence of the median survival $\widetilde{T}_{s}^{C}$ on different CAR-T cell treatment strategies, varying both the number of CAR-T cells injected ($v$) and the number of injections ($L_2$).
 Figure \ref{fig:f3} shows the result of the analysis.

 We study the dependence of median survival times for CAR-T treatments $\widetilde{T}_{s}^{2C}$ on the total dose of CAR-T cells (see the upper panel of Fig. \ref{fig:f3}).
 Here, we fix the number of injections of CAR-T cells to 2 ($L_2=2$).
 We find that the more total CAR-T cells are given, the longer the median survival times.